-Medicaid Fraud Attorney is a website dedicated to educating the public about the types of cases a medicaid fraud attorney handles, as well as the agencies in charge of conducting medicaid fraud investigations.
+NYC Medicaid Fraud Attorney is a website dedicated to educating the public about the types of cases a Medicaid fraud attorney handles, as well as the agencies in charge of conducting Medicaid fraud investigations.
 We will also explain in detail what a Whistleblower Lawsuit or Qui Tam Action is, and how individuals with firsthand knowledge and evidence of large scale healthcare fraud can collect a substantial reward for reporting it, sometimes in the millions.

-What Types of cases does a Medicaid Fraud Attorney handle?
+What Types of cases does a NYC Medicaid Fraud Attorney handle?

-A Medicaid fraud attorney usually handles criminal defense cases and Whistleblower Lawsuits in Manhattan, Queens, Brooklyn, Staten Island and the Bronx.
+A NYC Medicaid fraud attorney usually handles criminal defense cases and Whistleblower Lawsuits in Manhattan, Queens, Brooklyn, Staten Island and the Bronx.
 If you are being investigated for healthcare fraud, or have already been charged, you need to consult a Medicaid fraud attorney immediately.
 If you work for a company that is committing healthcare fraud, either Medicaid or Medicare, you may want to file a Whistleblower Lawsuit or Qui Tam Action.
 This is when an individual, such as a hospital billing supervisor, brings forth evidence that the hospital is committing healthcare fraud.
 The evidence is then put into a complaint and filed with the government.
 Upon successful completion of the case, the person who reported the fraud is awarded a substantial cash reward, based upon a percentage of the winnings.
 In later chapters we will discuss how to choose the right Medicaid fraud attorney for your case, based upon their knowledge and experience.
 We will assist you in the whole process, if you would like.

-How Do I Find A Good Medicaid Fraud Attorney?
+How Do I Find A Good NYC Medicaid Fraud Attorney?